Tuesday, May 10, 2011

 THE FIFTH CORD

-As a recovering alcoholic I recognize myself in Nero's self-deluding eyes, and while the way he slaps around young hoods in motorcycle jumpsuits is commendable, the way he treats women isn't, but the film's cognizant of that and thus it works.
-Cops with glasses and goofball smiles, typing, smoking and drinking and obscene whispered phone calls from the killer round out the package.
+As a tall, handsome, debauched, erudite, charming, and delusional alcoholic, I recognize myself in Nero's self-deluding eyes.
+I like the way he slaps around young hoods in racing suits, but never carries a gun or uses any weapon but his lashing fists.
+Cops with goofball smiles, typing, lots of smoking, drinking and obscene pitch-shifted phone calls from the killer round out the package.
 As Michael Mackenzie at Home Cinema notes:

 BLOOD AND BLACK LACE

-The film that started it all--the black gloves, the mannequins, the terrified fashion plates--and it's the one that should most be on Blu-ray!
+The film that started it all: the black gloves, the mannequins, the terrified fashion plates, it's all here, and it's the one that should most be on Blu-ray!
+Oh please VCI, pleeease do a better job or pass it over to a better label.
 It's sooo pretty and rich with the titular textures and deep red gel lighting that the sleazy misogynist relish of lingering on screaming women's faces, necks, and bodies is almost forgivable.
-After all, it's not the women's or director Mario Bava's, but Roman Catholic culture's fault that Italy invented the Madonna/Whore complex.
+After all, it's not the women's or director Mario Bava's, but Roman Catholic culture's fault.
+Italy invented the Madonna/Whore complex.

-Here's why I think it is: the Catholic-Italian suffocating power of a mother's love and guilt trips make your sexual desires painfully ungratified while growing up, and meanwhile the moms of girls you know make sure you're not allowed to get within ten feet of them unsupervised.
-Even masturbation is a sin, and your mom makes it impossible to try.
-The giallo is the result of all that pent up sexual poison while chained to mom's apron; the curdled venom of semen retentum distilled into the fantasmatic repressed, lashing out with a phallic blade at those hydra-like apron strings projected on the white blouse wall, and there's nothing wrong with that, if it's via artistic sublimation (pretending to kill women for a movie is much better than to kill them in real life, capito?)
-Now that we know it's wrong, and why, and why we'll never do it again, can we have cake?
+Here's why I think this: the Catholic-Italian suffocating power of a mother's love and guilt trips make her son's sexual desires painfully ungratified while growing up, and meanwhile the moms of girls you love know all-a the tricks.
+They make sure you're not allowed to get within ten feet of their virginal charges unsupervised (as in Michael Corleone's experience in Italy).
+Even masturbation is a sin, and your mom makes it impossible to try, banging on the door if you lock it, as if sensing when-a you're doing wrong.
+The giallo is the result of the curdled venom of semen retentum finally lashing out with a phallic blade at those hydra-like red apron strings projected on the white blouse wall, and there's nothing wrong with that, if it's via artistic sublimation (pretending to kill women for a movie is much better than to kill them in real life, capito?)
+Now that we know it's wrong, and why, and why we'll never do it again, can we film it?

 3 comments: